Predictions of $m_{ee}$ and neutrino mass from a consistent Froggatt-Nielsen model

 Another issue is the exact value of $\lambda$, which is the only free parameter after fixing the FN charge.
 We conduct the analysis by using a very rough number, i.e. $\lambda \sim \lambda'\sim0.2$, while a more accurate $\lambda$ is necessary for a concrete FN model.
 In the following content, we adopt the minimum chi-square method to find the best value of $\lambda$.

 The strategy is quite straightforward.
 As we mentioned above, in our model the $g_{ij}$ is the universal coupling whose magnitude fulfills a normal distribution $N(1,0.3)$, while its argument fulfills a uniform distribution from 0 to $2\pi$.
 With the fixed FN charges and $\lambda$, all the couplings, e.g., $y_u^{ij}$, $y_d^{ij}$, $y_\ell^{ij}$, $y_\nu^{ij}$, can be generated.
-Then, all the desired quantities (denote $X_i$), including the quark and lepton mass ratios, the mixing angles, and $CP$ angles, will be fixed.
+Then, all the desired quantities (denoted $X_i$), including the quark and lepton mass ratios, the mixing angles, and $CP$ angles, will be fixed.
 By randomly generating $g_{ij}$ we can derive the distribution $X_i$.
-The chi-square is defined as
+The chi square is defined as

 where $X_i^{\rm exp}$ is the experimentally measured value (see Table~\ref{tab:experiments}), $E(X_i)$ is the expectation value of $X_i$, while $V(X_i)$ is the deviation.
 Here we take

 where $\delta^{\rm P}$ is not the direct observable.
 By scanning the parameter space of $\lambda$ we can find the best value that minimizes the $\chi^2(\lambda)$.